-Having checked my lease I have discovered that there are only 68 years unexpired on my flat in East Acton.
-I need to extend my lease but my freeholder is missing.
-What options are available to me?
+I only have Seventy years unexpired on my flat in East Acton.
+I now wish to get lease extension but my landlord is absent.
+What are my options?

-If you meet the appropriate requirements, under the Leasehold Reform, Housing and Urban Development Act 1993 you can submit an application to the County Court for for permission to dispense with the service of the initial notice.
-This will enable the lease to be granted an extra 90 years by the magistrate.
-You will be obliged to prove that you or your lawyers have done all that could be expected to locate the lessor.
-On the whole a specialist may be helpful to try and locate and prepare a report to be used as evidence that the landlord can not be located.
-It is wise to seek advice from a property lawyer both on investigating the landlord’s disappearance and the application to the County Court covering East Acton.
+On the basis that you meet the appropriate requirements, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the County Court for for permission to dispense with the service of the initial notice.
+This will mean that your lease can be extended by the magistrate.
+However, you will be required to prove that you or your lawyers have used your best endeavours to find the landlord.
+For most situations a specialist would be helpful to try and locate and prepare a report to be accepted by the court as proof that the landlord is indeed missing.
+It is advisable to get professional help from a property lawyer in relation to investigating the landlord’s absence and the application to the County Court covering East Acton.

-An example of a Freehold Enfranchisement case for a East Acton flat is 49 Long Drive in March 2014.
-The tribunal concluded that the price payable for the freehold interest in the Property should be £26,491 divided as to £12,546 in respect of the ground floor flat and £13,945 in respect of the first floor flat This case was in relation to 2 flats.
-The unexpired term as at the valuation date was 68.47 years.
+An example of a Freehold Enfranchisement decision for a East Acton flat is 49 Long Drive in March 2014.
+The tribunal concluded that the price payable for the freehold interest in the Property should be £26,491 divided as to £12,546 in respect of the ground floor flat and £13,945 in respect of the first floor flat This case affected 2 flats.
+The remaining number of years on the lease was 68.47 years.